borisng0112ca/PersonalWebsite/README.md

-# PersonalWebsiteV2
+# PersonalWebsite
-Personal Website written in Bootstrap, JavaScript, HTML and CSS
+Personal Website written in JS, HTML and CSS